kizro/IBM-Data-Science-Professional-Certification/README.md

 Content will include databases, data visualization, statistical analysis, predictive modeling, machine learning algorithms, and data mining.

-This Professional Certificate has a strong emphasis on **applied learning** and includes a series of hands-on labs in the IBM Cloud.

 **Tools**: Jupyter / JupyterLab, GitHub, R Studio, and Watson Studio

 **Libraries**: Pandas, NumPy, Matplotlib, Seaborn, Folium, ipython-sql, Scikit-learn, ScipPy, etc.